Global business events leader Trescon ropes in Naveen Bharadwaj as its Group CEO

 This major appointment is in line with Trescon's Vision2025 for global growth and new ventures

-Dubai/Bengaluru, Jan 10, 2023 - (ACN Newswire) - Global business events organizer and consulting firm Trescon has appointed renowned industry professional Naveen Bharadwaj as its Group CEO to lead Trescon and its associated business entities such as World Blockchain Summit (WBS) - the world's longest running blockchain summit series; IIFF - India's premier international furniture and interior fair; and Demandify - a B2B demand generation and media vertical assisting in scaling marketing campaigns and strategies for technology companies globally.
+DUBAI, UAE and BENGALURU, India, Jan.
+12, 2023 /PRNewswire/ -- Global business events organizer and consulting firm Trescon has appointed renowned industry professional Naveen Bharadwaj as its Group CEO to lead Trescon and its associated business entities such as World Blockchain Summit (WBS) - the world's longest running blockchain summit series; IIFF - India's premier international furniture and interior fair; and Demandify - a B2B demand generation and media vertical assisting in scaling marketing campaigns and strategies for technology companies globally.
 Naveen will focus on growing Trescon's current business events in the emerging tech space such as blockchain, fintech, metaverse, AI, data and cybersecurity into new markets while also conceptualizing and launching new business lines on priority.

 "It is my pleasure to welcome Naveen to the Trescon family.
 His successful experience and extensive knowledge from the tech and events industries will help accelerate our growth in international markets like the Middle East, Africa, APAC, Europe and the Americas.
 We will also work together on launching new business lines as part of Trescon's Vision2025 which will be championed by Naveen and me, with the support of our management team," said Mohammed Saleem, Founding Chairman of Trescon.